 From harpsichord to cello

 However Bach did not start from scratch.
 The cello concerto is an adaptation of an earlier piece, the Keyboard Concerto in A minor (Wq.
 26), also composed in 1750.
-At the time, Bach was appointed as a harpsichord player to the Prussian court in Berlin, but his employer did not pay much for such pieces if he paid anything at all.
-Bach’s intention probably was to have a piece that sounded new through the introduction of the cello even though it was based on another composition.
+In 1740 Bach had been appointed as a harpsichord player to the Prussian court in Berlin.
+King Frederic II was aware that he had recruited a first rate musician, Bach however complained in 1755 that he deserved a higher salary.
+At the same time the king’s appetite for new pieces was insatiable.
+Bach’s intention may have been to present a piece that sounded new through the introduction of the cello even though it was based on another composition.

-His relationship to King Frederic II was good enough in 1750, but he had served the court for ten years already, and his career as a composer did not progress.
+His relationship to King Frederic II remained cordial, in the end he did raise Bach’s salary, the composer had served the court for almost ten years already, and his career as a composer did not progress.
+What should he do?
 He was conscious of his outstanding talent, and only an appointment as a Musikdirektor in a major German town like Leipzig could advance his career.
 Upon the death of his father he applied to the post of Thomaskantor in Leipzig and failed.
 Five years later he tried again and failed again.
 The city of Leipzig expected him to give music lessons outside his official appointment, something both his father and Carl Philipp Emmanuel found unacceptable.

 The cello concerto and the keyboard concerto are both wonderful examples of music that marks the transition from Baroque to the Vienna classic era.
 The harpsichord gives Wq.
 26 a truly Baroque sound though from a formal point of view it is more dynamic than the Baroque tradition would allow would.
 If you listen to the same piece performed on a piano, the mood is still Baroque but the piano moves it closer to Mozart and Haydn.
 I truly appreciate the recording by Michael Rischke and the Kammersymphonie Leipzig.
 The adaptation for the cello (Wq.
 170) – I recommend the recording by Jean-Guihen Queyras and the Ensemble Resonanz – places the piece in the Italian tradition of Vivaldi.